Table of Contents

 Document All Of Your Communications With Your Insurance Company

 Keep track of all discussions with your insurance company or adjuster regarding your claim.
 You can use a journal or “claim diary” to document these interactions.
 If your adjuster mentions that a particular coverage is limited, excluded, or subject to certain conditions, insist that they refer to the specific section of your policy.
-Proper documentation can protect your claim and ensure transparency throughout the process.
+Proper documentation can help protect your claim and maintain transparency throughout the process.

 Find Out How Much It Will Cost To Rebuild Your Home